Manchin’s ‘no’ vote on Build Back Better bill undercuts Biden’s climate agenda

 Manchin cites a blind trust to justify climate votes.
 But much income from his family’s coal company isn’t covered.

 Manchin, who earns millions from his family’s waste coal business, earlier this year had succeeded in killing a key piece of the climate proposal — a $150 billion plan to push power companies toward cleaner energy.
-The senator had also objected to parts of the Build Back Better bill that the oil and gas industry opposed, including measures designed to reduce methane emissions, promote electric cars, and ban new drilling in America’s offshore waters and Alaska’s Arctic National Wildlife Refuge.
+The senator had also objected to parts of the Build Back Better bill that the oil and gas industry opposed, including measures designed to reduce methane emissions, promote electric cars, and ban new drilling in America’s offshore waters.

 Even after the clean-energy program was dropped, the bill’s remaining climate measures would have gone a long way toward accelerating the country’s pivot away from burning fossil fuels.